harbour/core/utils/hbmk2/doc/hbmk2.hu.md

 Szűrő formátum: \{\[\!\]\[&lt;platform&gt;|&lt;compiler&gt;|&lt;cpu&gt;|&lt;keyword&gt;\]\}\.
 Szűrők kombinálhatók '&amp;', '|' operátorokkal és zárójelekkel csoportosíthatók\.
 Pl\.: \{win\}, \{gcc\}, \{linux|darwin\}, \{win&amp;\!pocc\}, \{\(win|linux\)&amp;\!watcom\}, \{unix&amp;mt&amp;gui\}, \-cflag=\{win\}\-DMYDEF, \-stop\{dos\}, \-stop\{\!allwin\}
   - A legtöbb \.hbc opcióban és parancssori megfelelőikben \(libs=, hbcs=, prgflags=, cflags=, ldflags=, libpaths=, instfiles=, instpaths=, echo=\) használhatók makró változókat\. libpaths= also accepts %\{hb\_name\} which translates to the name of the \.hbc file under search\.
   - Options accepting macro variables also support command substitution\.
 Enclose command inside \`\`, and, if the command contains space, also enclose in double quotes\.
 Standard output of the command will be used as the value\.
 F\.e\. "\-cflag=\`wx\-config \-\-cflags\`", or ldflags=\{unix&amp;gcc\}"\`wx\-config \-\-libs\`"\.
-  - When multiple target type selection options \(\-hblib, \-hbdyn, etc\.\) are specified, the first one will be significant, the rest will be silently ignored\.
+  - When multiple build target type selection options \(\-hblib, \-hbdyn, etc\.\) are specified, the first one will be significant, the rest will be silently ignored\.
   - Libraries and object files built with/for CA\-Cl\*pper will not work with any supported platform/compiler\.
   - Defaults and feature support may vary by platform/compiler\.
   - GNU Make or any C compiler specific make tool and MSYS \(on Windows\) are not needed to run hbmk2\.